 Manitoba to provide update on COVID-19 cases

-WINNIPEG -- Manitoba health officials are set to provide an update on Monday afternoon on the province’s COVID-19 cases.
+WINNIPEG -- A Manitoba health official is set to provide an update on the province’s COVID-19 cases on Friday afternoon.

-Dr. Brent Roussin, Manitoba’s chief provincial public health officer, and Dr. Joss Reimer, a member of Manitoba’s COVID-19 Vaccine Implementation Task Force , will be speaking at a news conference at the Manitoba Legislative Building at 12:30 p.m.
+Dr. Jazz Atwal, acting deputy chief provincial public health officer, will be speaking at a news conference at the Manitoba Legislative Building at 12:30 p.m.
 CTV News Winnipeg will live-stream the event.

-This news conference comes after a weekend with 369 new cases of the disease in Manitoba – 180 on Saturday and 189 on Sunday.
-There are currently 3,081, active COVID-19 cases in the province, as well as 23, 661 recoveries.
+This event comes as Manitoba’s current public health restrictions are set to expire for parts of the province.

+On Thursday, the province announced that it will be easing restrictions for some parts of the province beginning on Saturday.

+On Thursday, health officials announced 198 new cases of COVID-19 in Manitoba.
+This brings the total number of active cases in the province to 3,205.

+Manitoba’s five-day test positivity rate is at 9.2 per cent, while Winnipeg is sitting at 6.6 per cent.

-Over the weekend, the province also announced 10 more deaths related to COVID-19, bringing Manitoba’s death toll to 769.
+Manitoba also reported five more deaths related to COVID-19, bringing the province’s death toll to 793.

-Since March, there have been 27,511 cases of COVID-19 Manitoba, where the current five-day test positivity rate sits at 10.4 per cent.
+Manitoba has recorded 28,089 cases of COVID-19 since the start of the pandemic.

 This is a developing story.
 More details to come.